 - CCL is guided by the American Psychological Association’s code of ethics regarding the use of an individual’s personal data for research; this code is particularly concerned with protecting the rights of the person.

-- All data utilized for research is obtained following the informed (explicit) consent of the individual participant.
+- All data utilized for research is obtained following the informed and/or explicit consent of the individual participant.

 - Questions related to race/ethnicity or family history are for U.S. research and reporting purposes.
 U.S. law encourages us to collect information on the racial demographics of our clients.
 Other legal jurisdictions outside of the United States may not permit the collection of such information.
 Therefore, answer race/ethnicity or family history questions only if you reside in the United States.

-- Assessment data collected about or from an individual as part of a leadership development activity are shared with and explained to that person.
+- Assessment data collected about or from an individual as part of a leadership development activity are shared with and explained to that individual.

 - Although CCL has never been required to release information without an individual’s permission (or the permission of an authorized legal representative such as an executor, executrix, or the holder of a valid power of attorney), it is acknowledged that in the extremely rare case of a court order, CCL might be compelled to do so.

 - If it is desired, response data can be removed from CCL’s research database.
-Click here to access the Remove Data form, which should be submitted to one of the address options noted on the form.
+Send an email to firstname.lastname@example.org requesting that your data be removed.
 Once the data is removed, CCL will not be able to provide a duplicate feedback report at a later date or use that data in any group profiles.

-2.6 When you chose to participate in a survey
+2.6 When you choose to participate in a survey

 From time to time, CCL may post online surveys to ask visitors for opinions on leadership, CCL services, or visitors’ needs.
 This information will be used internally to provide better service to CCL clients.
 Any customer contact information collected would only be used to contact the visitor if necessary.
 Demographic and profile data may also be collected as the need arises, and would be used for internal reporting only.